-Ministry of Tourism will prepare a detailed National Action Plan in consultation with relevant Ministries, State Governments and Industry Stakeholders for implementation of the Strategy.
+The Ministry of Tourism will prepare a detailed National Action Plan in consultation with relevant Ministries, State Governments and Industry Stakeholders for implementation of the Strategy.
 The Action plan will be reviewed and monitored in accordance with the laid down governance mechanism for the same.
-State Governments will prepare State specific policy and action plan for development of sustainable tourism.
-The Ministry will help with model policies and action plans for guidance of the States.
+State Governments will prepare State-specific policy and action plans for the development of sustainable tourism.
+The Ministry will help with model policies and action plans for the guidance of the States.